ArjenStens/obsidian-notes-public/blog/tech/nostr/Nostr - Event lifetimes.md

 ## Regular

-Regular events will 'forever' be stored on Nostr, unless explicitly deleted by all relays, either through a [NIP-09 (delete)](https://nostr-nips.com/nip-09) event or at their own accord.
+Regular events will 'forever' be stored on Nostr, unless explicitly deleted by all relays, either through honoring a [NIP-09 (delete)](https://nostr-nips.com/nip-09) event or at their own accord.

 ### Applies to kinds